nickve28/exerciser/README.md

 2. User:
 This app contains the user model.

-3. Exercises:
-This app contains information about the available exercises, and the categories associated with them.

-4. Workout:
+3. Workout:
-This app tracks the workouts for the user.
+This app tracks the workouts and its related data for the user.
 A workout consists of multiple performed exercises.
+This service consists of three subservices:

+- The exercise service allows creation, editing, reading and deleting exercises (Formerly the exercises service)
+- The categories services allows listing of all categories used in exercises throughout the system
+- The Workout service controls the workout model, and allows tracking of your workouts.

-5. Progress:
+4. Progress:
 This app measures progress for a user, using data from exercises and workouts.

 ### App level layout